Natural Options that Reverse Symptoms

 There is no way around it.
 Life is all about decision making moment to moment.

-How do you go about making the big decisions in your life?
+How do you go about making decisions about Parkinsons?
 How do you go about deciding which therapies or treatments to pursue?
 There are so many choices.
-There is so little time.
-Money is a challenge for most.
+So little time.
+Money is also a challenge for most.

-Here is an awesome suggestion I heard during a teleseminar several months ago which was offered by Hans who is from Holland.
+Here is an awesome suggestion which was offered by Hans who is from Holland.
 Hans told us he uses the following strategy to make big decisions.
 The example he shared with us involved making a decision about whether he needed to start taking prescription medications for Parkinson’s.

 Day One: